codingbycarter/simple-api2-bootcamp/README.md

 - Push to your fork
 - Issue a pull request
 - Your pull request description should contain the following:
-  - (1 to 5 no 3) I completed the challenge
+  - (1 to 5 no 3) I completed the challenge: 5
-  - (1 to 5 no 3) I feel good about my code
+  - (1 to 5 no 3) I feel good about my code:5
   - Anything specific on which you want feedback!
+I re-wrote my code a few times to finally walk through targeting the right property.

 Example:
 ```